-Provisions in our Certificate of Incorporation, our bylaws and Delaware law may have anti-takeover effects that could discourage an acquisition of us by others, even if an acquisition would be beneficial to our stockholders, and may prevent attempts by our stockholders to replace or remove our current management.
+Provisions in our certificate of incorporation, our bylaws and Delaware law may have anti-takeover effects that could discourage an acquisition of us by others, even if an acquisition would be beneficial to our stockholders, and may prevent attempts by our stockholders to replace or remove our current management.

-Our Certificate of Incorporation, bylaws and Delaware law contain provisions that may have the effect of delaying or preventing a change in control of us or changes in our management.
-Our Certificate of Incorporation and bylaws include provisions that:
+Our certificate of incorporation, bylaws and Delaware law contain provisions that may have the effect of delaying or preventing a change in control of us or changes in our management.
+Our certificate of incorporation and bylaws include provisions that:

-- authorize "blank check" preferred stock, which could be issued by our board of directors without stockholder approval and may contain voting, liquidation, dividend and other rights superior to our common stock; - establish a classified board of directors such that not all members of the board are elected at one time, which may delay the ability of our stockholders to change the membership of a majority of our board of directors; - specify that only our board of directors, the Chairperson of our board of directors, our Chief Executive Officer or the President, or holders of greater than 10% of our common stock can call special meetings of our stockholders; - establish an advance notice procedure for stockholder approvals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our board of directors; - provide that a majority of directors then in office, even though less than a guorum, may fill vacancies on our board of directors; - specify that no stockholder is permitted to cumulate votes at any election of directors; - expressly authorize our board of directors to modify, alter or repeal our bylaws; and - require supermajority votes of the holders of our common stock to amend specified provisions of our Certificate of Incorporation and bylaws.
+- authorize "blank check" preferred stock, which could be issued by our board of directors without stockholder approval and may contain voting, liquidation, dividend and other rights superior to our common stock; - specify that only our board of directors or holders of greater than 10% of our common stock can call special meetings of our stockholders: - establish an advance notice procedure for stockholder approvals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our board of directors; - provide that a majority of directors then in office, even though less than a quorum, may fill vacancies on our board of directors; - specify that no stockholder is permitted to cumulate votes at any election of directors; - expressly authorize our board of directors to modify, alter or repeal our bylaws; and require supermajority votes of the holders of our common stock to amend specified provisions of our certificate of incorporation and bylaws.